D-E-DRAGANOV/Demo-Repo/README.md

 # Demo-Repo
-This is the demo repository for course: QA-Fundamentals, module: Software Technologies;
+This is the demo repository for course: QA-Fundamentals, module: Software Technologies (Softuni.bg);